ymirsky/VPSC-py/README.md

 # Overview
 In this repository you will find a Python implementation of the Vernam Pysical Signal Cipher (VPSC); a method for encrypting waveform signals in a manner which preserves the bandwidth of the origional singal and can *theoretically* provide perfect secrecy (depending on the manner in which the symetric keys are created).
 From,

-An Encrytpion System for Securing Physical Signals
-By *Yisroel Mirsky, Benjamin Fedidat, and Yoram Haddad* Published in the SecureComm 2020 Proceedings (citation information below)
+An Encrytpion System for Securing Physical Signals, by *Yisroel Mirsky, Benjamin Fedidat, and Yoram Haddad*, published in the SecureComm 2020 Proceedings (citation information below)

 # Abstract
 Secure communication is a necessity.
 However, common practice is to apply encryption